Turtlerock0010/Mort/README.md

-# Tralalero Tralala
+# Mort
 ![tralalero tralala](https://github.com/user-attachments/assets/05c580be-4786-469b-9b67-ff284d3efb7a)

 ## About
-Welcome to Tralalero Tralala code respository, A repository for the programmers of Mini FRC team [83] Pink Fluffy Unicorns.
+Welcome to Mort code respository, A repository for the programmers of Mini FRC team [83] Pink Fluffy Unicorns.
 Code will be updated and changes will be documented below.
-For team members accessing the code to push into the ESP32, please use main.c as any code in the file should have the latest and most reliable code.
+For team members accessing the code to push into the NoU3, please use `main.ino` as any code in the file should have the latest and most reliable code.

 ## Changelog
 ### Version 1